ilariaventurini/mac-os-setup/README.md

 - [Logitech Options](https://www.logitech.com/it-it/product/options) to use mouse MX Vertical.
 See settings in `./logi-options/readme.md`
 - [Run cat](https://apps.apple.com/us/app/runcat/id1429033973?mt=12): the cat runs at the speed according to the CPU usage of your Mac
 - Photoshop: you know.
 See _GDrive - Photoshop/_
 - [Stylus extension](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) in Chrome: Stylus allows you to easily install themes and skins for many popular sites.
-See `./chrome/extensions/readme.md`
+See `./chrome/extensions/readme.md`.
-- printer drivers.